How pornography affects children and young people

 If your child sees pornography, it’s important to stay calm.
 Staying calm will help you:

 - talk with your child in a caring, constructive and supportive way

-- make sure that what your child has seen doesn’t traumatise her
+- make sure that what your child has seen doesn’t traumatise them

-- send the message that your child can talk to you any time about upsetting or confusing things, and you’ll help her feel safe.
+- send the message that your child can talk to you anytime about upsetting or confusing things, and you’ll help your child feel safe.

 How to talk with your child

-Start by reassuring your child that he’s not in trouble.
+Start by reassuring your child that they’re not in trouble.

-Then try to get your child talking about what she has seen.
+Then try to get your child talking about what they’ve seen.
 These questions might help: